Injustice: Gods Among Us (comics): Publication history

 The series was announced by Ed Boon on October 5, 2012, at the EB Games Expo.
 The first issue was released digitally on January 15, 2013, by writer Tom Taylor and artist Jheremy Raapack, and subsequent issues were released weekly.
 The digital issues were later collected and issued in monthly print comic book form, and eventually in collected editions.
 In December 2014, Taylor announced that he would be leaving the series after writing Injustice: Gods Among Us – Year Three digital issue #14 (print issue #7), with Brian Buccellato replacing him by continuing the story into Year Four and Five.
 The final digital issue of the series was released on September 20, 2016, stopping right before the plot of the Injustice: Gods Among Us video game.

 Sequels and spin-offs

-Another comic book series, titled Injustice: Ground Zero, followed the Injustice comic prequels.
+Another comic book series, titled Injustice: Ground Zero, followed the Injustice comic prequel.
 This series was a retelling of the game's events from Harley Quinn's perspective.

 Taylor and Bruno Redondo returned as the writer and artist, respectively, for the sequel comic book series Injustice 2, which began publication in May 2017.
 The series takes place between the events of the first game and its sequel, Injustice 2.

-A miniseries known as Injustice vs. Masters of the Universe featuring a crossover with the Masters of the Universe franchise was first published on July 18, 2018, by DC Comics.
+A miniseries known as Injustice vs. Masters of the Universe, featuring a crossover with the Masters of the Universe franchise, was first published on July 18, 2018, by DC Comics.
 It is written by Tim Seeley with art by Freddie Williams II, and follows the second game's alternate ending, where Superman wins out over Batman.

 Injustice: Year Zero was released in 2020.